wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/data-services/using-Namespaces.md

         '.

-Therefore, since we are using the same element wrapper for both queries, we need to use two separate namespaces t o identify the two conflicting elements ('salary' and 'phone') in the two queries as shown below.
+Therefore, since we are using the same element wrapper for both queries, we need to use two separate namespaces to identify the two conflicting elements ('salary' and 'phone') in the two queries as shown below.

 ```xml